Gasmilla: Education

 Gasmilla is an alumnus of Wesley Grammar and the University of Professional Studies.

 Partnership

 In May 2021, Gasmilla partnered with AMA to promote sanitation in the city of Accra.
 This partnership was claimed to use his brand to educate the public and create awareness on the need to keep the city clean.
 Gasmilla claimed the Assembly decided to partner with him because of his previous involvement on sanitation projects.

+Environmental activities

+In April 2024, Gasmilla organized a beach cleanup exercise dubbed “Falefale” with school children from Jamestown.